jonataslaw/getx/README.md

 ### SnackBars

-To have a simple SnackBar with Flutter, you must get the context of Scaffold, or you must use a GlobalKey attached to your Scaffold,
+To have a simple SnackBar with Flutter, you must get the context of Scaffold, or you must use a GlobalKey attached to your Scaffold

 ```dart
 final snackBar = SnackBar(
   content: Text('Hi!'),